hakonhagland/perl-projects/README.md

 # Perl project ideas

-- Looking for ways to contribute to or collaborate on open source projects with Perl?
+- Looking for ways to contribute to, or collaborate on, open source projects with Perl?
 Check out the project ideas below.

 - Do you have a new project idea?
 Submit an issue here describing your